Board Your Pet with Medical Professionals

 We want every pet to leave our boarding facility as healthy as they came in — if not healthier!
 In order to do so, we have a couple of requirements for making their stay a safe and pleasant one:

 - All pets must be up-to-date on their vaccinations.
-For dogs, they must have their rabies, DHPP, and Bordetella vaccines.
+For dogs, they must have their rabies, DHPP, Bordetella and Canine Influenza vaccines.
 For cats, they must have their rabies and FRCP vaccines.

 - All pets must be free of parasites.
 We require a negative fecal exam at least 12 months before their stay with us.
 If we do find any parasites on your pet, we will treat them and give them a parasite preventative, all at an additional cost.
 All dog boarders and daycampers should be receiving monthly heartworm and flea/tick prevention.
 Cats should receive monthly flea prevention.
 We will administer a dose at admission for pets that are not current.